NewsLocal News

-Mental health and substance abuse prevention organizations across Arizona are trying to figure out what’s next after the federal government abruptly eliminated nearly $2 billion in grant funding overnight, affecting programs from crisis hotlines to mental health training.
+Mental health and substance abuse prevention organizations across Arizona are trying to figure out what’s next after the federal government abruptly eliminated nearly $2 billion in grant funding, then reportedly reinstated the funds amid backlash.

-The Substance Abuse and Mental Health Services Administration stripped funding from grants nationwide, with organizations learning about the cuts through email notifications sent just hours before the cuts started Tuesday night.
+Late Tuesday night, the Substance Abuse and Mental Health Services Administration stripped funding from grants nationwide, with organizations learning about the cuts through email notifications sent just hours before the cuts started.

 “Shock at first, heartbreak that comes with it," said Justin Chase, CEO of Solari Crisis and Human Services.